jinsun-yoo/jinsun-yoo.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in [Georgia Institute of Technology](https://www.gatech.edu), advised by Drs.
+I am a second year PhD student in [Georgia Institute of Technology](https://www.gatech.edu), advised by Drs.
 [Umakishore Ramachandran](https://www.cc.gatech.edu/~rama/) and [Tushar Krishna](https://tusharkrishna.ece.gatech.edu/).
 I received my bachelor's degree in Business and Computer Science in [Seoul National University(SNU)](https://en.snu.ac.kr/), Korea.
 Prior to coming to Atlanta, I started my career at [Moloco](https://www.molocoads.com/en/) as a Software Engineer for 1.5 years.
 During my PhD career I have interned in companies such as Google.

 My research focus is on Edge computing, with a broad interest in distributed systems and hardware architectures.
 Currently I am looking into systems that can consider the constraints of Edge environments when managing resources.
 I believe Edge computing will open up the door to a new paradigm, just as cloud computing did.
 The direct impact this has on our lives, through venues such as smart cities, excites me most about this field.